MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

 ---
 title: Use Azure Pipelines to build and push container images to registries
-description: Use Azure Pipelines to build and push container images to Docker Hub and Google Container Registry. ms.topic: conceptual ms.assetid: 3ce59600-a7f8-4a5a-854c-0ced7fdaaa82 ms.author: v-catherbund
+description: Use Azure Pipelines to build and push container images to Docker Hub and Google Artifact Registry. ms.topic: conceptual ms.assetid: 3ce59600-a7f8-4a5a-854c-0ced7fdaaa82 ms.author: v-catherbund